kjwallace/Discord_Server_to_CSV/README.md

 Prepared in conjunction with LabDAO <> TalentDAO on their collaborative effort on server health and community interaction.
 This bot saves server communications in a format suitable to perform natural language inference and organizational psychometrics.

+This bot is still in active development to add more fields and to integrate with cloud databasing solutions for continuous updating of server data.

 ## Summary

 ---